What is the Arjun Demining System?

 minefield is reported to be present.

-When mines are found, Arjun rakes the area first, so allowing the REDS follow up to be unusually rapid through loose ground.
+When mines are found, Arjun rakes the area first, so allowing the REDS follow up to be unusually rapid through loose ground without roots.

 Arjun can work in dense jungle, working around large trees and following the line of the minefields.
 Unlike any machine with a rotating tool, it can take apart wire defences and break tripwires or safely pick apart old bunkers where there may be unstable munitions, mines or booby-traps.
 It can expose mines laid on the steep sides of bunds or in irrigation ditches.
 And when the demining is over, the machine can be used to help dig wells or level ground for building.